iPhone 11 Pro review: The best camera on the best phone

 There are curious omissions though, most irritating of which is the lack of a USB-C port.
 It would mean having to carry just one cable to charge all our devices.
 We’re all ready for it, Android phones have been using it for years, and Apple knows it’s inevitable — just look at its laptops.
 So, why not add it to this “Pro” device as it did with the most recent iPad Pro?

 The next omission is 3D touch.
 I’ll admit, I thought I never used 3D touch, but after losing it I learned how often I really did.
 Force pressing the camera and flashlight shortcuts on the lock screen transported you directly into the app with one relatively forceful click.
-It functioned perfectly — almost like a physical button — to open these shortcuts and nearly eliminated the possibility of accidentally pressing it.

 I’m sorry I took you for granted, 3D touch.
 RIP.